 How can you tell if a dog has had a stroke?

 If you think your dog may have had a stroke, there are several things you can look for.
 First, check for sudden changes in your dog’s behavior or appearance.
-This may include paralysis, weakness, loss of balance, and vision problems.
+Signs may include paralysis, weakness, loss of balance, and vision problems.

 Dr. Sinott says that the signs may be frightening and associated with dog discomfort, and some owners elect to euthanize their pets.